-The EPC commences operation of the Scheme on 1 November 2009.
 Participation in the SEPA Direct Debit Scheme is on the basis of compliance with the following guiding principles:

-- Scheme Participants from all countries in SEPA participate on the basis that the level playing field principle is respected. - All adhering Scheme Participants shall comply with the SEPA Core Direct Debit Scheme Rulebook on the same basis as all other Participants. - Participants need to ensure that from November 2009 the provisions of Title III and Title IV of the Payment Services Directive affecting direct debits enabled by the SEPA Core Direct Debit Scheme are effectively represented in law or substantially equivalent binding practice.
+- Participants from all countries in SEPA participate on the basis that the level playing field principle is respected. - All adhering Participants shall comply with the SEPA Direct Debit Core Scheme Rulebook on the same basis as all other Participants. - Participants need to ensure that the Regulation on Information accompanying Transfers of Funds and the provisions of Title III and Title IV of the Payment Services Directive affecting direct debits enabled by the SEPA Direct Debit Core Scheme are effectively represented in law or substantially equivalent binding practice.
+For the avoidance of doubt, it is recognised that the compliance obligations for a Participant that is not subject to the Payment Services Directive under its national law and is operating outside the EEA shall not include the obligations resulting from Article 66 and related Articles of the Payment Services Directive as these Articles should only apply in combination with the authorisation framework within the EEA in accordance with Titles I and II of the Payment Services Directive.